oriel-hub/api/docs/get_asset.rst

 Extra Fields
 ------------

-*Note:* The **extra_fields** parameter has not been implemented yet.

 You can request extra fields by using the **extra_fields** query parameter.
 List the fields you want, separating them by commas.

 The available fields vary by asset type.
-The common fields are:

-* title
-* more ...

-Fields only available to documents are:
+The complete list of fields can be seen by using the ``fieldlist`` query - see above.
+Note that not every asset has every field - in fact no asset has every field, as some fields are specific to one asset type or another.

+For multiple fields, put a ``+`` in between them.
+So in order to get the short format, but add the short and long abstract you would add

+  ``extra_fields=short_abstract+long_abstract``

+These fields only exist for documents, so we could do:

+  ``/openapi/documents/12345/short?extra_fields=short_abstract+long_abstract``